-You really want to go for a swim but (public) swimming pools are closed and you do not have your own?
-Luckily springtime is coming, it is getting warmer outside and there is a lake close by which attracts you.
-But the water is still cold and maybe you have respect or a little fear but you really want to go in?
-We know this feeling good enough and want to give you some tips to go in there and have a great experience.
-And guess what?
-After the swim there will be a smile on your face.
-Just try it you won’t be disappointed.
+You're dying to go swimming, but the pools are closed and you don't have your own pool?
+Luckily, spring is just around the corner, it's getting warmer outside and you have a lake nearby that's tempting you?
+But the water is still cold and you might be respectful or even a little scared, but you're dying to go swimming?
+We know the feeling all too well and want to give you a few tips to help you dare to get in the water and have a good time.
+And you know what?
+You'll have a smile on your face afterwards.
+Try it, you won't be disappointed.

-But first of all we want you to know that your safety and your health are really important for us so don’t be careless and listen to your body.
-You know your immune system the best and it is not productive to risk your health or life because of wrong ambition.
-Have a thoughtful mind and take responsibility for yourself.
+But first of all, we want to tell you that your safety and health are very important to us, so be sensible and listen to your body.
+You know your immune system best and it is not worth risking your health or life out of false ambition.
+Use your mind and take responsibility for yourself.

 - Be prepared!
-Have your towel / beach robe and some warm clothes ready and to hand.
+Have a towel / warm coat and warm clothes ready.

-- Be safe!
-Bring a swimming partner, someone to watch from the shore, or at least a swimming buoy with you.
-If there is any problem in the water it is very important to have someone around who can help to get you out of there.
+- Play it safe!
+Take a swimming partner, someone who can watch from the shore or at least a swimming buoy.
+If problems arise in the water, it is important that someone is there to help you out of the water.

 - Do not dive or jump into the water!
-The cold of the water can be like a shock for your body, so walking into the water will help getting used to the cold temperature.
+The cold water can be like a shock to your body, go slowly into the water so the body can get used to the temperature.

-But what is the right gear?
-It’s going to be freezing that’s for sure but the right gear can help you to get over it (at least for some time).
-To protect and keep the heat in your body and your extremities warm you definitely need to wear a wetsuit, a neoprene cap (adjustable) or at least two swim caps, neoprene gloves and neoprene socks.
-Ear plugs might help you to protect your ears and reduce disorientation, and to reduce the painful “brain freeze feeling” take a swim goggle or a swim mask.
+But what is the right equipment?
+It's going to get cold, that's for sure, but the right clothes can help you deal with the cold (at least for a while).
+To protect your body and keep the warmth in your body and extremities, be sure to wear a wetsuit, a neoprene swim cap or at least two swim caps on top of each other, neoprene gloves, and neoprene swim socks.
+Earplugs can help protect your ears and reduce disorientation, and goggles or a swim mask to reduce the painful feeling on your forehead.

-Finally we guess you really want to know how long you can stay in the water.
-Our recommendation is 20-25 minutes at a max for a water temperature below 15 degrees.
-But every body is different so please take your body signals seriously.
+Finally, you'll want to know how long you can stay in the water.
+We recommend, if the water temperature is below 15 degrees, a maximum of 20-25 minutes.
+But every body is different, so please take your body's signals seriously.

-We hope our tips are helpful for you and wish you a good swim.
-Have fun and be safe! (..the good thing is, it is going to be better and better from time to time.)
+We hope our tips are of help to you and wish you a good start into the cold water.
+Have fun and take care of yourself! (..the good thing is, it gets better from time to time.)